 - Pick a Name for your data source.

 - Enter the MySQL connection info - server, database name, user and password.
+Optionally you can specify port in the server field separated with

 - Click Next.